-Guelph Museums respectfully acknowledges the ancestral homelands of the Anishinaabek, Haudenosaunee, and Métis Peoples, and recognizes that we are situated on Treaty 3: Between the Lakes Purchase territory, the traditional territory of Mississaugas of the Credit First Nation.
+Guelph is situated on the ancestral homelands of the Anishinaabek Peoples, specifically the traditional territory of the Mississaugas of the Credit First Nation.

 Why Are Land Acknowledgements Important?

 To recognize the land is an expression of gratitude and appreciation to those on whose territory you reside and a way of honouring the Indigenous people who have been living and working on the land from time immemorial.
 It is important to understand the long-standing history that has brought you to reside on the land and to seek to understand your place within history.
 Land acknowledgements do not exist in past tense or historical context: colonialism is a current ongoing process, and we need to build mindfulness of our present participation.
 It is also worth noting that acknowledging the land is Indigenous protocol.

 Land acknowledgments are crucial in sustaining awareness and remembrance, however, they require action and participation in order to fulfill a purpose.
 We each hold responsibility for participating in this process.
 By taking time to learn about the truths and histories, through self-reflection and building relationships with the Indigenous community, we can begin to heal.